• Skip to primary navigation

 • They are faded.

-• They are worn: Anywhere on the garment.
-Look at the knees of pants, around the collar of shirts/dresses, around the cuffs and liners of jackets.
+• They are worn Anywhere on the garment.
+Look at the knees of the pants, around the collar of shirts/dresses, and the jackets' cuffs and liners.

 • They are stained.
 Check the chest area of shirts and the thigh area of pants.

-• They shrunk from the dryer.
-Or if an item that matches the item that shrunk or was damaged, like a pair of pants/dress, and can't be used with anything else.
+• They shrunk in the dryer.
+Or if an item that matches the item that shrunk or was damaged, like a pair of pants or a dress, can't be used with anything else.

 Group the items again!